turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 ```
 - earnings were collected again - **NOTE**: every contract transaction generates earnings
 - treasury pays a dividend from its earnings
-- the STAKE token value is for the amount unstaked is computed and burned on the account
+- the STAKE token value for the amount unstaked is computed and burned on the account

 the account balances now look like:
 ```json